noisyneuron/workshop-shaders/notes.md

 What do we know about circles?
 How can we use this?

-**Remember: "I'm a little pixel that knows nothing except my location, please tell me what color to be"
+**Remember: "I'm a little pixel that knows nothing except my location, please tell me what color to be"**

 ---

-# 3-1.frag
+# File: *3-1.frag*

 We want a way to know if the pixel is inside or outside the circle, and we will decide its color based on this.